apache/geode/Troubleshooting-Native-Memory.md

 	Swap:        98303          0      98303

 ####top
-The *top* command shows, among other things, the amount of free and used memory on the machine as well individual processes.
-The *top* output below is a different view of the *free* output.
+The `top` command shows, among other things, the amount of free and used memory on the machine as well individual processes.
+The `top` output below is a different view of the `free` output.
 It below shows the same 48GB total memory with ~11GB used and ~37GB free.
 It also shows the JVM using most of that memory.

 	Mem:  49409536k total, 11254756k used, 38154780k free,    13416k buffers
 	 9024 user1     20   0 45.5g 9.4g  15m S  9.3 20.0   5:46.14 java
 ###User Processes
 If the free memory looks ok, then the issue might be caused by the configured maximum user processes being set too low.
-Use an OS command like *ulimit* to see the maximum user processes.
+Use an operating system command like `ulimit` to see the maximum user processes.
 ####ulimit
-The *ulimit* command shows the resource limits allowed to a user (like files and processes).
-The *ulimit* output below shows the soft limits.
+The `ulimit` command shows the resource limits allowed to a user (like files and processes).
+The `ulimit` output below shows the soft limits.

 	ulimit -Sa
 	core file size          (blocks, -c) unlimited